Updated on 2025-11-07 GMT+08:00

 None

-Table 3 lists the common operations supported by system-defined permissions for COC.
+Table 3 lists the common operations and permissions supported by each system-defined policy of COC.

 Table 3 Common operations supported by each system-defined policy